LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 > This site can’t be reached

 Just wait a bit until the terminal shows `INFO:waitress:Serving on http://127.0.0.1:9999` and refresh the page.
-The application is now served on port `9999` of your local machine.
+The application is now served on port `9999` of your local machine. -->

+## 2. Create a workspace
+If you have never started the application before, you will not have any workspaces yet.
+A workspace is meant for easy access to all data files and results for a given project.

 ![](quickstart/first-start.png)

-If you have never started the application before, you will not have any workspaces yet.

-## 2. Create a workspace

-In the `Workspaces` tab click on the blue button with the label `CREATE WORKSPACE`.
-A dialogue opens asking you for the name of the future workspace.
-Type `DEMO` into the text field and click on `CREATE`.
+In the `Workspaces` tab, click on  `+ Create Workspace` button.
+A dialogue will open asking for the name of the workspace and (optional) a brief description.
+Type `DEMO` into the text field, add a brief description `This is a DEMO` and click on `Create`.

 ![Create workspace](quickstart/create-workspace.png)

+You can see which workspace is activated by looking at the blue toggle left side of the workspace name.
+By clicking in the `plus` sign, you can see in which folder is the workspace located as well as some stats pertaining how many samples were analyzed, how many compounds were included in the analysis, etc.

+![Worspace active](quickstart/workspace-activated.png)

 Now you have created your first workspace, but it is empty.
 We will need some input files to populate it.
-You can see which workspace is activated in the light-blue info box:

-![Worspace active](quickstart/workspace-activated.png)

 ## 3. Download the demo files

 Some demo files are available for download on the `ms-mint` Google-Drive.
 Go on and download the files from [Google Drive](https://drive.google.com/drive/folders/1U4xMy5lfETk93sSVXPI79cCWyIMcAjeZ?usp=drive_link) and extract the archive.

-You will find two `csv` files and 12 `mzXML` and/or `mzML` files.
+You will find two `csv` files and 12 `mzXML` files.

 ```
 .